MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 • Higher-timeframe direction

-Bollinger Band width can be calculated as the difference between the upper band and the lower band.
+Bollinger Band width can be calculated as the difference between the upper band and lower band.

 double bandWidth = upper[0] - lower[0];

-This value can support judgments such as the following.
+Using this value allows judgments such as the following.

-However, the value scale differs by currency pair and price digits, so fixed thresholds must be adjusted for the trading environment.
+However, because the value scale differs depending on the currency pair and number of price digits, fixed thresholds need to be adjusted for each environment.

 iBands is a function that calls the standard Bollinger Bands indicator built into MetaTrader.

-By contrast, iCustom is a function that calls a custom indicator created by the user or provided externally.
+On the other hand, iCustom is a function that calls a custom indicator created by you or provided externally.